CS-433/ml-project-2-ml_pls/README.md

 ## Methods:
 Our code is separated into 6 different .py files, with a .ipynb file which is the Main of our project and were all of our results can be seen.
+As the data set cannot be shared, the results are not reproducible.
+Contact us in case you would like to get further informations about some results, we are glad to answer your questions.

 We hereby briefly introduce the 6 .py files and explain their utility:

 - anova_ttest.py: